Ada-Developers-Academy/core-capstone/overview/overview.md

   - At least one input (i.e. specific user interactions, data)
   - Identifying an ideal user
   - At least one, ideally two, outputs (i.e. report, recommendation)
-- Students demonstrate learning a new technology
+- Students demonstrate independent research by incorporating an additional library (Python or React) or external web service.
-- There is a code base for all relevant parts of the project on GitHub that the assigned PM has access to
+- There is a code base for all relevant parts of the project on GitHub that the instructor has access to.
-- Weekly 1:1 with PM to ensure consistent communication
+- 1:1 check-ins with instructors to ensure consistent communication, and filling out the daily check-in form between July 7th-15th.
-- If relevant, deployment is encouraged.
-This will be decided between you and your 1:1 instructor during the project proposal process.
+- Deployment is required
-- Student presents their capstone project to C15 and Ada community
+- Student presents their capstone project to C15 Accelerate and Ada community

 ## Important Dates